jfcieslak/kroje.org/en/about/README.md

 ---
-title: O projekcie
+layout: Article
-wip: This page will be available soon!
+title: About
 ---

 *Currently, this page is only in Polish.
-We will make it available in English very soon.*
+We will make it available in English soon.*

 # O projekcie